Is swimming in contact lenses safe? Discover the potential risks of wearing contacts in water and the best contact lenses for watersports.

 While swimming in contact lenses underwater presents certain risks for contact lens wearers, most watersports take place ABOVE or ON the water; so it's ok to wear contact lenses for watersports like water-skiing or wake-boarding right?

-I now wear this ultra comfortable lens - Acuvue Moist, a daily disposable contact lens manufactured by Johnson & Johnson.
+I now wear this ultra comfortable lens Acuvue Moist, a daily disposable contact lens manufactured by Johnson & Johnson.
+A single 30 pack costs $29.99 but you can buy the value for money 90 pack for just $58.99

 They block up to 82% UV-A and 97% UV-B rays and have the highest UV protection available in a daily disposable contact lens so are great for watersports in the hot Cyprus sun.